So you have just created a WordPress website & now you are in the designing phase. Well, congratulations on that!

-#TIP 3 – Make your website cleaner by using Negative Spacing: Add some (equal) spacing between elements, sections & see how your design improves drastically.
+#TIP 3 – Make your website cleaner by using Negative Spacing: Add some (equal) spacing between elements, and sections & see how your design improves drastically.

 #TIP 4 – Use Proven Font Pairings: Go to fontpair.co, select the pairing you like & then implement the same on your website.
-A general thumb rule is to use less than 3 fonts on your entire website.
+A general thumb rule is to use fewer than 3 fonts on your entire website.